-This by-product assessment considers stocks in the Barents and Norwegian Seas within ICES subareas 1 and 2 (map 1).
-These fall within the management remit of Norway (Norwegian coastal waters) and the Joint Norwegian-Russian Fisheries Commission (international waters) and are subject to annual TAC and other management measures.
+This by-product assessment considers stocks in the Barents and Norwegian Seas within ICES subareas I and II (Figure 1).
+These fall within the management remit of Norway (Norwegian coastal waters) and the Joint Norwegian-Russian Fisheries Commission (JNRFC international waters) and are subject to annual TAC and other management measures:

-Map 1.
-The boundaries of the Atlantic, Northeast (Major Fishing Area 27) corresponding to the ICES fishing areas for statistical purposes.
-Source: FAO
+Figure 1: The boundaries of the Atlantic, Northeast (Major Fishing Area 27) corresponding to the ICES fishing areas for statistical purposes.
+Source: R1

-Within ICES subareas 1 and 2 ICES provides advice on the following stocks:
+Within ICES subareas I and II ICES provides advice on the following stocks:

-Northeast Arctic cod
+Northeast Arctic cod: